 For a lot of recruiters these days, if you aren’t on LinkedIn you don’t exist.
 Developing a stellar profile and a strong presence will build your professional credibility and help you to get noticed.
-Once you get your LinkedIn page up-to-date and packed with relevant keywords, you’ll likely be surprised at how much more attention your profile will get.
+Once you get your LinkedIn profile up-to-date and packed with relevant keywords, you’ll likely be surprised at how much more attention your profile will get.

 Let’s take a look at the elements of a standout profile.
 Keep in mind that this should be an extension of your resume and cover letter—not a carbon copy.

 My LinkedIn profile: